-It's often been said that food and sex are two halves of the same coin, but did you know that your diet could be the secret to sexual nirvana?
+It has often been said that food and sex are two sides of the same coin, but did you know that your diet could be the secret to sexual nirvana?

 What Is An Aphrodisiac?

 An aphrodisiac is defined as a food, drink or similar substance that encourages sexual arousal.
 Although aphrodisiacs may encompass certain pharmaceutical products, people tend to be more interested in the natural dietary staples as opposed to anything medical or synthetic.

 When investigating the wide range of aphrodisiacs out there, what's interesting is how eclectic the different foods are.
 This would suggest that the key to an invigorated sex life is to consume as healthy and varied a diet as possible, ensuring that you're focussed on getting all the key nutrients your body needs.

 To celebrate these natural libido boosters, Adore & More have put together a few of our favourites to add to your diet and enhance your sex life right now!

 Bananas - they may be the most phallic of fruits, but it's not just the suggestive shape that can get pulses racing.
 Bananas have a nutrient profile that is essential for healthy hormone production, including vitamin B and potassium.
 They also contain an enzyme called bromelain which can boost testosterone, raising your desire to have sex.